ltst226/map672/README.md

-# map672
+# Logan's map672

-Modules for NMP MAP672 course.
+I'm excited to learn all of these different programs.